chenbojian/NhibernateViaTest/src/SqlAndOrm/README.md

 ### Tasks

+#### ADO.NET

-1. Implement the repository with sql.
+- Implement the repository with sql.

+#### FluentNhibernate

+- Install FluentNhibernate.
-1. Configure fluent nhibernate to finish the repository with orm.
+- Implement the repository with FluentNhibernate.

+#### Compare

-1. Use different way to implement the feature: find the person whose name have 'zhang'.
+- Use different way to implement the feature: find the person whose name have 'zhang'.

 ### Next